LaytonGB/PaladinAura/README.md

 There are only two settings that can be configured (currently).

-1. **active:** This setting toggles the API on or off.<br>**NOTE:** If the API is turned off while characters are receiving a Paladin bonus, the bonus will not be removed when their token moves away from the bonus-giving Paladin.
+1. **active:** This setting toggles the API on or off.<br>**NOTE:** If the API is turned off while characters are receiving a Paladin bonus, the bonus will be immediately removed.

 2. **diagonal_calc_override:** This setting overrides the roll20 map settings for diagonal calculations.
 It has five acceptable values: